Track Coordinator Position Description and Expectations

 - participate in panels and/or group assignments as assigned or agreed upon in advance with other faculty members.

-- mentor participants through group and/or individual activities including meals and/or social activities.
+- mentor participants through group and/or individual activities.

 Copyright & Citations– All instructional materials created for the Academy must appropriately reflect attribution to sources of information.
 In addition, if chapters, articles, models, charts or other forms of training materials are incorporated from another source, copyright clearance must be obtained by Academy Faculty Members from the author(s) of such information that provides permission to reprint as a part of the Academy materials.
 Each Faculty Member will be responsible for proper attribution and copyright permission for all materials provided and utilized in the track.
 The Academy assumes no responsibility for violations.